ira0807/taxi-service/README.md

 ```
 5. Create new tables in your database for correct connection, using data from the file `init_db.sql` in `resources` directory
 6. Install [Tomcat](https://archive.apache.org/dist/tomcat/tomcat-9/v9.0.50/bin/)
-7. Add Tomcat server to configuration and fix it
+7. Configure Tomcat server in your IDEA
 8. Run project